makeabilitylab/physcomp/advancedio/smoothing-input.md

   - Latency (dependent on window size)
   - Beginning.
 How to initialize.
 Common solutions are to fill initial array with first value.
   - How to organize filter around the data (middle, left, or right)
-  - refer to numpy documentation here
+  - refer to numpy documentation here -->

 ## Arduino filtering libraries

-We have not had a chance to evaluate all of these libraries.
+There are lots of Arduino filtering libraries online and general C++ filtering code that could be adapted to the Arduino context.
+The usual disclaimers apply: we have not had a chance to evaluate all of these libraries.
 So, use at your own risk. :)

 - [Kick Filter Library](https://github.com/LinnesLab/KickFilters), by [LinnesLab](https://github.com/LinnesLab) on GitHub.
 Here's the associated [IEEE publication](http://dx.doi.org/10.1109/EMBC.2018.8513356) from Linnes Lab's Kick LL smartwatch, a research device for measuring heart rate, respiration, and blood oxygen, which was the impetus for creating the library.